Robbie Crabtree

 Traction gets attention.
 Narrative closes the round.

-A great fundraising narrative does not ignore the numbers.
-It gives them meaning.
+When I build a fundraising narrative, I am not trying to make the numbers prettier.
+I am giving them meaning.
 Investors are not only deciding whether the business is real.
 They are deciding whether the future the founder describes is credible enough, large enough, and urgent enough to justify belief.

 That is why many technically strong raises still stall.
 The company has customers.
 Growth is solid.
 The market is attractive.
 But the founder has not built a story that connects the evidence to inevitability.
 The investor sees a good company, not a company they feel they must back now.